 - Remote controls are available for some models with up to four separate settings.

 - They vary in price according to size and are typically more expensive to purchase than a traditional heater.

-- If your home is equipped with a traditional tank, your home must be retrofit to accommodate a tankless unit.
-Installation is more complex and comes with a higher price tag.
+- If your home is equipped with a traditional tank, it must be retrofitted to accommodate a tankless unit.
+Water heater installation is more complex and comes with a higher price tag.
 New gas lines may need to be installed as well as ventilation for gas units, or an additional electric circuit if you choose an electric tankless heater.